salvacorts/grafana-git-sync-demo/README.md

     1. Open the pull request.
     1. Wait a few seconds for the Grafana integration to comment on the pull request with before-and-after previews of your dashboard changes.
     1. Enjoy the view of the side-to-side comparison.
+    1. Click on the preview link to see the new dashboard preview render in Grafana.
+    1. See also that you have a link to go back to your original PR.
+    1. Edit the dashboard again and save it to the pull request branch which would be selected automatically for you.
+    1. Close the tab.
+    1. See the new comment with the new side-by-side comparison.
     1. Merge the pull request.
 1. In Grafana:
     1. Go to your dashboard (or refresh) to see the changes were applied automatically.